The New Oil

 • Touch/Face ID & Passcode > Stolen Device Protection: Enable

-• Touch/Face ID & Passcode > Turn Passcode On: Try to set an aplha-numeric password if possible, otherwise use a six-digit PIN.
+• Touch/Face ID & Passcode > Turn Passcode On: Try to set an alpha-numeric password if possible, otherwise use a six-digit PIN.
 A fingerprint is also acceptable if your device allows it (coupled with a strong password or PIN).
 Face ID should be avoided.

 • Touch/Face ID & Passcode > Require Passcode: Immediately